carved4/go-secrets/README.md

 - `github.com/zalando/go-keyring` - system keyring integration
 - `github.com/atotto/clipboard` - clipboard operations
 - `github.com/charmbracelet/lipgloss` - terminal ui styling
+- `github.com/Microsoft/go-winio` - windows named pipes for daemon ipc

 ## security considerations

 this tool is designed for local dev use. it's significantly more secure than plaintext `.env` files, but it's not a replacement for production secret management systems like hashicorp vault or aws secrets manager.

-**threat model**: protects against accidental exposure (git commits, file sharing), casual snooping, basic attacks, and even admin/root access without your password. does not protect against:
+**threat model**: protects against accidental exposure (git commits, file sharing), casual snooping, basic attacks, environment variable dumps, and even admin/root access without your password. the daemon-based injection prevents secrets from appearing in the os environment (`printenv` returns nothing). does not protect against:
 - malware with keylogger capabilities (can capture your password as you type it)
-- sophisticated memory dump attacks (untested, but memory locking should help)
+- sophisticated memory dump attacks of the running application (secrets are in app memory after injection)
+- process memory scanning (secrets exist in app memory space, though not in peb/environment block)

 note: even with physical access to an unlocked system, secrets are safe unless you have a terminal open displaying them without using `--clip`. admin/root access alone doesn't help an attacker, they still need your password.